UCLA-SEAL/Examplore/README.md

 ## How to cite
-Please refer to our FSE'21 paper, [Fuzz Testing to Detect Platform Dependent Divergence for Heterogeneous Applications](http://web.cs.ucla.edu/~miryung/Publications/fse2021-heterofuzz.pdf) for more details.
+Please refer to our CHI'18 paper, [Visualizing API Usage Examples at Scale](http://web.cs.ucla.edu/~miryung/Publications/chi2018-examplore.pdf) for more details.

 ### Bibtex